EN-IH-WDPT-JUN21/Stolen_name-Mortal-Wombats-Homework-1/README.md

 <h3> How to play: </h4>

-Simply load the Main.Java file and hit RUN!
+Simply load the Main.Java file, hit RUN and ENJOY!

 <b>Our intuitive menu system will prompt you what to do every step of the way.
 You will be able to do the following:</b>